 - Your painful urination persists

-- You see blood in your urine
+- Your urine is foul-smelling or cloudy, or you see blood in your urine

 - You have a fever